Nepiki/Guides/Shadow-Hearts.md

 Open all treasure chests in the Temple Ruins, Dan Tian Court, Jiang Palace, and Ni Wan Palace.
 Empty Chests are included.
 ```

+There are 36 treasures.
+This can be very tough, but fun if you are a dungeon crawler.
+Don't worry if you don't get every chest before fighting the trial boss because you can come back (as long as you don't beat the next dungeon because that will end the Asia part of the game).

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/298034.png">

 ```
 [Fighting For the Past] (25)
 Win ten rounds in the Pit Fights in Shanghai as Yuri and obtain Anne's Cross along with a story of the past.
 ```

+This is not too hard because Yuri is pretty strong.
+Make sure to defeat two Wind Shear enemies that are unique to this.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/299694.png">